SquareGPS/navixy-api/docs/backend-api/resources/tracking/status/tracker.md

 #### errors

 * 217 (Requested limit is too big) – limit is more than [maxHistoryLimit](../../../getting-started.md#constants).
-* 221 (Device limit exceeded) – if device limit set for the user’s dealer has been exceeded.
+* 221 (Device limit exceeded) – if device limit set for the user's dealer has been exceeded.
-* 236 (Feature unavailable due to tariff restrictions) – if there are no trackers with “statuses” tariff feature available.
+* 236 (Feature unavailable due to tariff restrictions) – if there are no trackers with "statuses" tariff feature available.

 ### read